nightLotus/camera/README.md

 The code is messy, including snippets from the Android guide.
 I would obviously clean these up and make sure they are adapted to my specific needs better.

 The git history is messy.
 Again, this isn't how I would ideally work, but as this is a timed challenge, I made concessions.
 I would prefer to break up my commits by feature and focus and add better messages rather than furiously add and commit.

+I'm not showing any sort of UI during the photo taking.
+A simple counter or message here would be nice.

+I don't have any tests.
+This is bad.